 Topics covered in this article:

-You can create an animated .gif from images or a video.
+Create an animated .gif from images or a video.
 If you have Photoshop, creating one is pretty simple.
 If not, you might try one of these free online tools.

-1. Open your email in Modern Editor.
+1. Open your design in Modern Editor.